Choosing a Computer Case and Power Supply

 If you are building a computer with many hard drives (such as a computer for multi-camera video editing, in which it's common to use separate drives for each camera), then you may want to consider using a server case that has lots and lots of 3.5 inch bays.

-Sometimes an otherwise perfectly-good case (or a barebones kit) may come with a less-than-wonderful power supply, however; and a power supply is not something you want to skimp on.
+Sometimes an otherwise perfectly-good case (or a barebones kit) may come bundled with a less-than-wonderful power supply; and a power supply is not something you want to skimp on.
 Or more commonly nowadays, the case may come with no power supply at all.
 In either of these cases, you'll have to choose a power supply and buy it separately.
+I suggest you limit your power supply choices to those made by quality companies like Seasonic, Corsair, Antec, Cooler Master, or Thermaltake.

 As you'll learn in more detail on this page, excess heat is one of your computer's worst enemies.
 Select a case that has at least one place to mount a chassis fan.
 More are better.

 Without a chassis fan, the heat thrown by the power supply fan, CPU fan, chipset fan, and video card fan will rapidly raise the temperature inside the case.
-A simple case fan will help bleed this heat off and keep your computer cool and happy.
+One or more simple case fans will help bleed this heat off and keep your computer cool and happy.

 If you have pets who shed hair, or if you plan to use your computer in a dusty place, either use a case that has a filtered air intake or try to find filtered cooling fans.
 These will help keep the dust out of your system.
 You'll have to clean the filters frequently so they don't get clogged.